 HP 136nw vs 138fnw – Which one’s the best?

 After comparing the HP 136nw with the 138fnw, we have a clear winner.
-The HP 138fnw is a more capable device for printing, scanning, and copying documents.
-This device has additional fax and redials functions so you can get your work done without leaving your home.
+The HP 138fnw is a more capable device for printing, scanning, and copying documents and also comes with ADF function.
+This device has additional fax and redials functions, so you can get your work done without leaving your home.

 Q. Does it support Windows 10?